 Rebbie Jackson, the eldest child of the Jackson musical family, collaborated with Michael Jackson to produce her number one hit "Centipede" in 1984.
 She went on to release a number of successful albums including Reaction, RU Tuff Enuff and, in 1998, Yours Faithfully, which featured contributions from her children.
-She married her childhood sweetheart Nathaniel Brown in 1968.
+She was married to her childhood sweetheart Nathaniel Brown from 1968 to 2013.

 In 1984, Rebbie collaborated with her brother Michael Jackson to co-write and produce her No. 1 hit "Centipede," off her debut solo album Centipede on the Columbia label.
 The song reached No. 4 on the Billboard Hot R&B/Hip-Hop Singles & Tracks and No. 24 on the Billboard Hot 100.
 Jackson's Centipede album went gold based mostly off the success of the single.
 Rebbie Jackson released her second album, Reaction, in 1986.

 The album was produced by members of the group Surface, and her brother Tito Jackson.
 Jackson's most popular single off the album, "Reaction," reached No. 16 on the Billboard Hot R&B/Hip-Hop Singles & Tracks.
 On Reaction, Rebbie Jackson also released duets with Cheap Trick lead singer Robin Zander and R&B star Isaac Hayes.